The Online Closure Principle: Online multiple testing

 \section{Online multiple testing}

-In contrast to the classical multiple testing setting, the hypotheses are tested in a fixed order with having no information about the forthcoming hypotheses.
-Furthermore, since it is unknown how many hypotheses are to be tested in the future, an infinite number of hypotheses is assumed. \begin{definition}[Online multiple testing \cite{JM}] In \textit{online multiple testing}, an infinite stream of null hypotheses $\mathcal{H}=(H_i)_{i\in \mathbb{N}}$, indexed by entry order, is tested in a sequential manner, whereby at each step $i\in \mathbb{N}$ it must be decided whether $H_i$ is rejected without having access to any information about the future hypotheses.
-Any method that tests the sequence of hypotheses $\mathcal{H}=(H_i)_{i\in \mathbb{N}}$ in this sense is called an \textit{online multiple testing procedure} or \textit{online procedure} for short. \end{definition}
+In the literature \textit{online multiple testing} is described as the setting, where an infinite stream of null hypotheses $\mathcal{H}=(H_i)_{i\in \mathbb{N}}$, indexed by entry order, is tested in a sequential manner.
+This means that at each step/time $i\in \mathbb{N}$ it needs to be decided whether $H_i$ is rejected without access to any information about the future hypotheses and data \cite{FS, JM}.
+In this section, we define online multiple testing in a more mathematical manner so that it becomes clearer what a multiple testing procedure must satisfy to be termed online.